 1. Compress the Video

 Compressing a video means shrinking its file size so that it’s easier to send through email or other platforms with size limits.
-Although this may slightly affect its quality, modern compression techniques do a great job of balancing file size and visual clarity.
+Although this may slightly affect its quality, modern compression tools do a great job of balancing file size and visual clarity.
+This is especially useful when figuring out the best way to share videos via email for both personal and professional use.
+There are several tools available to help with this.

 VEED.IO